adslbarxatov/BatchImageConvertor/USER MANUAL (EN).md

  • Press 'start' button and use log field for checking conversion results.

+ • Press 'stop' button for interrupting process.
+It will stop after the finish of current conversion.

 # Palettes manager

  • Use 'load' and 'save' buttons for loading and saving palettes files;